-Window security bars can help prevent home invasions and deter thieves.
-When you have windowed doors or basement windows, you want to make sure they are protected with window locks, shatter-resistant window glass and other security measures.
+Keeping your windows secure can help deter thieves and prevent home invasions.
+You can protect your home’s windows and windowed doors with window locks, shatter-resistant window glass and other security measures.

 - This type of window security is easy to apply and remove.

-- Window security film can be cut to fit small and large window panes.
+- Window security film can be cut to fit window panes in sizes from small to large.

-- Long-lasting, strong adhesive keeps window security film attached to glass.
+- Long-lasting, strong adhesive keeps window security film attached to the glass.

-Tip: Some window film can act as a dual solution for home security and weather protection.
-Take a look at our guide Best Window Film for Your Home for detailed window film types.
+- Some window film can act as a dual solution for home security and weather protection.

-- Flip locks are the most common window lock hardware that comes with windows.
-A turnbuckle replaces this flip lock and requires that you squeeze a lever while turning the latch, or unlock the lever with key, in order to open.
+- Flip locks are the most common type of window lock.
+They’re included with many windows.
+For greater security, replace flip locks with a turnbuckle lock.
+To open them, you have to squeeze a lever while turning the latch, or unlock the lever with a key.

-- Keyed locks are similar to door-bolts and operate with a key.
+- Keyed locks are similar to door locks and operate with a key.

 - Locking pins can be installed on double-hung windows.
-The pin goes through one sash and into the next to keep the sash from lifting.
+The pin goes through one sash and into the next to stop the window from opening.

 - Hinged wedge locks keep the window track in place on a double-hung window.
 The wedge can be positioned to allow the window to open and be raised freely.

-- Ventilating locks screw into a sash and have a pin that can slide according to how high you want to raise the window.
+- Ventilating locks screw into a sash.
+They have a pin that can slide according to how high you want to raise the window.

-- Impact-Resistant Windows: These are high-quality glass block windows that are easy-to-install.
-Because of the weight of the glass block, this option results in a more secure window that cannot be easily broken.
+Impact-Resistant Windows: These high-quality glass block windows are easy to install.
+Because of the weight of the glass block, this type of window can’t be easily broken.

-- Window Security Screens: Strong window security screens can help reinforce your window security.
-Frames are reinforced and screens are coated with steel, and pre-framed window screens come ready-to-install.
+Window Security Screens: Strong window security screens can help reinforce your window security.
+Frames are reinforced and screens are coated with steel.
+Pre-framed window screens come ready-to-install.

-- Window Stops: Similar to door stops, these are larger, firmer mouldings or mechanisms that stop intruders from opening windows externally.
-These stops can also act as reinforcement for child locks on windows.
+Window Stops: Similar to door stops, window stops are larger, firmer moldings or mechanisms that stop intruders from opening windows externally.
+These stops can also act as a reinforcement for child locks on windows.